kannans89/RustRepo/17_Slices/17_slices.md

 length of string is 9
 rials
 ```

-.The difference between array and slice is the size of a slice is known only at runtime and not at compile time.
+The difference between array and slice is the size of a slice is known only at runtime and not at compile time.
 In the given example the array has five elements .
 We are taking a slice of three elements and passing into another function `use_slice`.
 Effectively from main we pass the reference of part of the array or slice.
 So the `user_slice` method is borrowing part of an array for a while.